thegambler111/CoolObsVault/03_Life_experience/Storytelling/Pixar 22 Rules For Storytelling/Pixar 22 Rules For Storytelling.md

 # Rule #20: Exercise: take the building blocks of a movie you dislike.
 How would you rearrange them into what you DO like?

 # Rule #21: You gotta identify with your situation/characters, can’t just write ‘cool’.
 What would make YOU act that way?
-- Make your listener feel understood (through authenticity).
+- Make your listener feel understood (through authenticity)
+- A trick is to write from the perspective of your characters

 # Rule #22: What’s the essence of your story?
 Most economical telling of it?
 If you know that, you can build from there.
 - And the best for last - ask yourself: what are you *really* trying to say (in as few words as possible).